Light fixture circuit overload

 Electrical

-The answer to 'light fixture circuit overload' is that a light fixture circuit overload is typically caused by too many lights or devices being connected to the same circuit, which can overload the circuit and cause the breaker to trip.
-Symptoms may include flickering or dimming lights, circuit breakers tripping frequently, or the lights not turning on at all.
+The answer to 'light fixture circuit overload' is that a light fixture circuit overload is typically caused by too many fixtures or devices connected to the same circuit, or a short circuit in the wiring.
+Symptoms may include flickering or dimming lights, circuit breakers tripping, or the fixture not working at all.
+Solutions can include reducing the load on the circuit, checking for and fixing any short circuits, and potentially upgrading the circuit to handle the electrical load.

 Frequently Asked Questions